 The Department of Public and Environmental Safety is committed to providing a safe and secure educational and working environment.
 The department publishes the Annual Security Report.
 This publication represents Tufts University's efforts to comply with the Crime Awareness and Campus Security Act of 1990 and the Jeanne Clery Act of 1998 and all updated requirements including the Violence Against Women Act (VAWA).
 In this regard, included are guidance and resources for the prevention and awareness of sexual assault, dating and domestic violence, and stalking, as well as programs and policies required under the Drug-Free Schools and Communities Act Amendments of 1989, the Drug-Free Workplace Act of 1988 and The Higher Educational Opportunity Act of 2008.

-Tufts Environmental Health and Safety (TEHS) promotes health, safety and environmental protection in teaching, research, public service and administrative activities by providing training, advice and other compliance assistance.
-TEHS provides leadership in developing and supporting high quality programs that allow students, faculty and staff to protect themselves from potential health hazards they encounter at the university.
-In addition, TEHS staff has the expertise needed to direct efforts toward compliance with health, safety and environmental laws and regulations.
+Tufts Industrial Hygiene and Laboratory Safety (IH) promotes health, safety and environmental protection in teaching, research, public service and administrative activities by providing training, advice and other compliance assistance.
+IH provides leadership in developing and supporting high quality programs that allow students, faculty and staff to protect themselves from potential health hazards they encounter at the university.
+In addition, IH staff has the expertise needed to direct efforts toward compliance with health, safety and environmental laws and regulations.

 - Annual Laboratory Safety Training

 This online course encompasses the following trainings: Hazard Communication, Chemical Hygiene, and RCRA Hazardous Waste Training.
 This training is required for all personnel working in laboratories and clinical areas, such as the Dental and Veterinary Clinics.
 It must be completed initially and thereafter on an annual schedule.